birdofpreyru/react-global-state/docs/docs/api/types/_content.md

+- [API] &mdash; A special interface allowing to get all library exports with &laquo;locked-in&raquo; state type.
 - [AsyncCollectionLoaderT] &mdash; The signature of a valid data loader function for [useAsyncCollection()] hook.
 - [AsyncDataEnvelopeT] &mdash; The type of a state segment storing data managed